JoelKuruvill/jovian-careers-website-v2/README.md

 # jovian-careers-website
-CREATED: 2024-JAN-23 | UPDATED: 2024-JAN-25
+CREATED: 2024-JAN-23\
+UPDATED: 2024-JAN-26

 ## Overview
 A project created following a [course by freeCodeCamp and Jovian](https://www.freecodecamp.org/news/develop-database-driven-web-apps-with-python-flask-and-mysql/), so that I may learn and work with the Flask framework.

 The website is delpyed and accessible here: https://jovian-careers-website-594h.onrender.com.

 ## Developer Development Notes
+### Part 1
 Step 1 - completed.
 Step 2 - completed.
 Step 3 - completed.
-Step 4 - In progress, at about 1hr42mins.
+Step 4 - completed.
   - Flask Template tags == React props.
   - The 'end+for/if', indicates end of a template tag code block.
-  - did not create custom domain at this time.
+  - I did not create custom domain at this time.
-    - from github and replit to render to custom domain, crazy.
+  - From Github and Replit to Render deployment to custom domain for production, crazy.

+### Part 2: Database-Driven Web App.
+TBD.
+Left of around 2hr mark.

 ## Useful links:
+### (mostly) Frontend related
 - https://flask.palletsprojects.com/en/3.0.x/installation/
 - https://jovian.com/
 - https://excalidraw.com/